tonethar/IGME-230-GDD-Master/notes/php-random-activity-demo.md

 ## IV.
 Discussion

 - That was pretty easy, it really was.
 And you will eventually see that downloading web services on the *client-side* using JavaScript is a little more involved
-- For a challenge, create a new PHP acript named **random-joke.php** and try using this [Chuck Norris Web Service](http://www.icndb.com/api/) to instead download a random joke
+- For a challenge, create a new PHP script named **random-joke.php** and try using this [Chuck Norris Web Service](http://www.icndb.com/api/) to instead download a random joke
 - Another challenge would to switch back to the [Bored API](https://www.boredapi.com/about), and add a form field that would allow the user to specify different types of activities - there are 7 different types:
 "education", "recreational", "social", "diy", "charity", "cooking", "relaxation", "music", and "busywork".
 See the Bored API docs about how to do this